 Have a Goal

-Choose a time of day when you will have had some time to prep before the learning time happens.
-It is much easier to do learning time with your kids if you don’t spend 15 minutes getting everything out and set up.
+- Choose a time of day when you will have had some time to prep before the learning time happens.
+It is much easier to do learning time with your kids if you don’t spend 15 minutes getting everything out and set up while your child sits there and asks how much longer until you start.

 Keep It Manageable